cs3org/OCM-API/IETF-OCM.md

 # Request for a Share

-If the Receiving Party knows of a resource that has not yet been shared, the Receiving Party MAY make an HTTP POST request
+If the Receiving Party knows of a resource that has not yet been shared, the Receiving Party MAY request that it be shared.
+Such a Request for a Share MUST be an HTTP POST request

 * to the `/request-share` path in the Sending Server's OCM API
 * using `application/json` as the `Content-Type` HTTP request